GianFree/gianfree.github.io/pages/QCB/tutorial1.md

 % set calpha [atomselect top "alpha"] <br>
 % measure rgyr $calpha</p>

-Now compute with a script the radius of gyration for all the frames and save it into a file `my_first_script.tcl`
+Now compute with a script the radius of gyration for all frames and save it into a file `my_first_script.tcl`
 <p class="prompt prompt-tk"> Solution not available  ;) <br> </p>

 Let's improve our script by printing the results into a file.
 We will need to add a command to open a writeable file: